 Application Requirements for the Ph.D. in Psychological Science

-Applications for all other areas are due November 15th.
+Applications for all other areas (Developmental, Health, Social/Personality) are due December 1st.
 Psychological Science applicants will complete an online application via SLATE.
-Applicants must apply to the program using major code, 0EH.

 PLEASE NOTE - UCI has multiple psychology programs, be sure to select the correct program to avoid a delay in processing your application.

 If you are interested in Cognitive Neuroscience, please visit the School of Social Sciences.

-- Indicate your area of interest (Affective Science, Developmental, Health or Social/Personality) in your statement and if you wish to pair an area of interest with a concentration in Psychology & Law.
-Your statement should describe your background, research experience, current and future research interests, future goals, and how you see yourself fitting in our department.
+- A description of your background, research experience, current and future research interests, future goals, and how you see yourself fitting in our department.